How Can Backward Design Make My Courses More Accessible?

 With more than one out of 10 college and university students dealing with a disability, you are likely to encounter students who have difficulty seeing, hearing, reading, following, and physically handling assignments.

 Backward design, in which you plan a course by defining your end goals before developing course content, is an extremely effective tool in supporting accessibility.
-Presenter Beth Harrison, Ph.D., director of the Office of Learning and Education at the University of Dayton, will show you how to:
+The program presenter will show you how to:

 - Respond to the three key questions of backward design